t4nello/homelab/README.md

 To generate passwords for kibana and fluend you have to:
 1. `docker exec -it <elastic_container_id> /bin/sh`
 2. `bash bin/elasticsearch-setup-passwords auto`
-3. Passwords will generate, fill them in configuration files
+3. Passwords will generate, fill them in stack envs